-We collect information about a client when their insurance company submits a file for a legal claim concerning the client and/or when a client voluntarily submits information in relation to that legal claim.
+We collect information about you when your insurance company submits a file for a legal claim concerning yourself and/or when you voluntarily submit information in relation to the legal claim.
 This information can include, but is not exclusive to,:

-- Personal Data – such as the client’s name, address, age etc.
+- Personal Data – such as your name, address, age etc.

-- Sensitive Personal Data – such as the client’s racial or ethnic origin, medical records, political opinions, religious beliefs, criminal records etc.
+- Sensitive Personal Data – such as your racial or ethnic origin, medical records, political opinions, religious beliefs, criminal records etc.